stevekinney/scratch-workshop/src/content/a-guided-tour.md

 title: 'A Guided Tour'
 ---

+## Taking a look at what's on screen.

 Let's start by taking a look at what's on the screen and then we'll explore each area independently.

 ![The Scratch UI](/images/scratch-ui.png)